-Consistent with current NIH policies3, funded clinical research must include women and minority groups as well as a rationale that speaks to composition of the study population.
+To ensure benefit for all affected individuals, funded clinical research must include a study population inclusive of women and minority groups as well as a rationale that speaks to composition of the study population.
 Any exclusions within the study population need to be described and scientifically justified.